Edward Payson Ripley: Santa Fe leadership

 On December 1, 1895, as the Atchison, Topeka and Santa Fe Railway emerged from receivership, Ripley became Santa Fe's president.
 After the financial scandals that brought on the railroad's bankruptcy in the earlier part of the decade, Ripley had his work cut out for him to restore the public opinion of the railroad.

-In 1906 Ripley implimented new management to increase the effiency and loyalty of Mexican workers.
+In 1906 Ripley implemented new management to increase the effiency and loyalty of Mexican workers.
 A policy was initiated to encourage Mexican workers to bring their families to live with them on company property in attempt to recreate traditional family values.
 The company expected that family reunification would inforce traditional values and increase the idea that the men needed to provide for their families.
 The policy was a success and multiple boxcar settlements appeared in locations along the Kansas railways, including the Mexican Village in Dodge City.

 He served as president until January 1, 1920.
 He is interred at Bronswood Cemetery in Oak Brook, Illinois.